Diamond dust: Formation

 These ice crystals usually form when a temperature inversion is present at the surface and the warmer air above the ground mixes with the colder air near the surface.
 Since warmer air frequently contains more water vapor than colder air, this mixing will usually also transport water vapor into the air near the surface, causing the relative humidity of the near-surface air to increase.
 If the relative humidity increase near the surface is large enough then ice crystals may form.

 To form diamond dust the temperature must be below the freezing point of water, 0 C, or the ice cannot form or would melt.
 However, diamond dust is not often observed at temperatures near 0 C. At temperatures between 0 C and about -39 C increasing the relative humidity can cause either fog or diamond dust.
 This is because very small droplets of water can remain liquid well below the freezing point, a state known as supercooled water.
 In areas with a lot of small particles in the air, from human pollution or natural sources like dust, the water droplets are likely to be able to freeze at a temperature around -10 C, but in very clean areas, where there are no particles (ice nuclei) to help the droplets freeze, they can remain liquid to -39 C, at which point even very tiny, pure water droplets will freeze.
 In the interior of Antarctica diamond dust is fairly common at temperatures below about -25 C.

 Artificial diamond dust can form from snow machines which blow ice crystals into the air.
 These are found at ski resorts.
+Diamond dust may also be observed immediately downwind from manufacturing facilities or chilled water plants that produce steam.